GeorgeSchiro/GoPcBackup/README.md

     This is the number of milliseconds of process thread sleep wait time between loops.
 The default of 100 ms should be a happy medium between a responsive overall UI and a responsive process timer UI.
-You can increase this value if you are concerned that the timer UI is using too much CPU while waiting.
+You can increase this value if you are concerned the timer UI is using too much CPU while waiting.

 -NoPrompts=False